 Approach

 I work with individual and couples using a contemporary psychoanalytic perspective.
-While focusing on your issues and goals, we will also explore the many ways your life history influences how you experience your life in the present.
-This will naturally include the importance of your formative life experiences when you were developing your sense of self and how you learned to be in relationship.
-It will inevitable also include attention to the therapy relationship itself.
+Together, we will attend to the issues you would like to address, while also holding close attention to your internal experience and to the context of your life, including formative experiences when you were developing your sense of self and how you learned to be in the world.
+Generally, we will also notice how the themes of your life outside the therapy are also present in the therapy relationship and experience itself.